Learn

 Chaga

-Used to boost the immune system, and has antiviral, antimicrobial, and anti-tumor properties.
-Chaga can also lower blood sugar and cholesterol, improve heart and brain health, and soothe skin irritation.
+Used to boost the immune system with antiviral, antimicrobial, and anti-tumor properties.
+Chaga may also lower blood sugar and cholesterol, improve heart and brain health, and soothe skin irritation.

 Gold Thread